-Transaction deposits of banks and other financial institutions in Dinars as of 31 December 2019 mainly relate to the balance on the RSD transaction accounts of quite a number of insurance and finance companies, such as "Digital finance international" d.o.o.
-Belgrade, "Sogaz" a.d.
-Novi Sad, etc. The Bank does not pay interest on the balances on these accounts.
+Transaction deposits of banks and other financial institutions in Dinars as of 31 December 2020 mainly relate to the balance on the RSD transaction accounts of quite a number of insurance and finance companies, such as "Digital finance international" d.o.o.
+Belgrade, AMS Osiguranje, Pomax Faktoring d.o.o., etc. The Bank does not pay interest on the balances on these accounts.